-The Romans adopted a policy in Britain that had been extremely successful elsewhere, rather than conquer by force, they established "client kingdoms" on the borders of territory they directly controlled.
-This meant that some Celtic tribes, in return for not being overrun, agreed to ally themselves to Rome.
-Treaties with tribes in the north and in East Anglia provided buffer areas while the process of subdueing resistance elsewhere was ongoing.
+The Romans adopted a policy in Britain that had been extremely successful elsewhere, rather than conquer by force, they established "client kingdoms" on the borders of the territory they directly controlled.
+This meant that some Celtic tribes, in return for not being overrun, agreed to ally themselves with Rome.
+Treaties with tribes in the north and East Anglia provided buffer areas while the process of subduing resistance elsewhere was ongoing.

-Prasutagus, ruler of the Iceni tribe, who occupied roughly what is now Norfolk, ruled as an independent vassal of Rome.
-Prastagus died in around 59 AD, bequeathing his lands jointly to his daughters and the Roman Emperor, however the lands of the Icceni were annexed to Rome and when his widow Bouddica protested she was flogged, her daughters were raped.
+Prasutagus, the ruler of the Iceni tribe, who occupied roughly what is now Norfolk, ruled as an independent vassal of Rome.
+Prasutagus died in around 59 AD, bequeathing his lands jointly to his daughters and the Roman Emperor, however, the lands of the Iceni were annexed to Rome and when his widow Boudica protested she was flogged, her daughters were raped.

-In the year 60 or 61 A.D., when the Roman governor, Gaius Suetonius Paulinus, was conducting a campaign against rebels the Druids on Anglesey in north Wales, Boudica and the Iceni, in alliance with the Trinovantes and other neighbouring tribes, rose in revolt against the rule of Rome.
-Striking at symbols of the hated Roman occupation, the British rebels marched on the poorly defended Roman colony of Camulodunum (Colchester), which was the the former capitol of the Trinovantes, the city was totally destroyed.
+In the year 60 or 61 A.D., when the Roman governor, Gaius Suetonius Paulinus, was conducting a campaign against rebels the Druids on Anglesey in north Wales, Boudica and the Iceni, in alliance with the Trinovantes and other neighbouring tribes rose in revolt against the rule of Rome.
+Striking at symbols of the hated Roman occupation, the British rebels marched on the poorly defended Roman colony of Camulodunum (Colchester), which was the former capital of the Trinovantes, the city was totally destroyed.

 Hearing news of the uprising, Suetonius marched hastily along Watling Street to Londinium (London).
 Londinium was strategically abandoned to the rebels who burnt it down, no prisoners were taken and no mercy was shown, all those left within the city were slaughtered.